-The Tru64 UNIX Kit V2.0 for Enterprise Virtual Array installs the Storage System Scripting Utility (SSSU).
+The Windows Kit V2.0 for Enterprise Virtual Array installs the supported FCA driver and the Storage System Scripting Utility (SSSU).

 The HSV controllers can be configured with SSSU as an alternate to the HSV Element Manager.
 SSSU allows a command line interface for issuing commands directly to the controller.
 Complex configuration requests and operations can be handled by either the HSV Element Manager or SSSU.
 Simple or initial configuration requests can be handled easily and expediently through the element manager, but repetitious and complex configuration steps can be scripted and executed through the command line interface.